Allen returns, Duke tops Ga Tech 110-57 in Coach K's sendoff

 BIG PICTURE

 Georgia Tech: The Yellow Jackets, who were coming off a 75-63 upset of then-No. 9 North Carolina on Saturday, couldn't make it two in a row against the Tobacco Road powerhouses.
-They allowed 11 3s in the first half after previously not allowing more than that in any entire game.
+They allowed 11 3s in the first half after previously not giving up more than that in any game.

-Duke: Joining Allen in the starting lineup was Giles, who made his first start.
+Duke: Joining Allen in the starting lineup was Giles, a prized recruit who made his first start.
 So, now that the Blue Devils have a relatively full roster of players, the focus shifts to how they'll respond to being without their Hall of Fame coach for a while.

 UP NEXT